Vusoni/Linkelsya/README.md

-# Scribe - AI Document Editor
+# Linkelsya - AI Document Editor

 A clean, minimal document editor with AI-powered writing assistance and knowledge context.
 Write documents informed by your reference materials, with an AI assistant that helps you draft, edit, and refine.